-15.9 Throughout the public area of the premises there are CCTV surveillance and digital non-tape recording systems for corridors, landings and external areas.
+16.9 Throughout the public area of the premises there are CCTV surveillance and digital non-tape recording systems for corridors, landings and external areas.
 They exist for the protection of young people and staff and are designed not to interfere with any individual's right to privacy.
 All recordings and access to them are held in line with Home Office regulations.
 Where appropriate, the CCTV footage is used as part of any investigation including the review of any physical intervention.
 Camera surveillance is only permitted within the communal areas of the home.

-15.10 Monitoring of Records of Physical Intervention and Sanctions
+16.10 Monitoring of Records of Physical Intervention and Consequences

-All incidents, physical interventions and sanctions are monitored on a monthly basis by the Care Leadership team.
-These monitoring systems are used to identify any patterns in incidents that would require a review of the homes' procedures, young persons' placement plan, young person's risk management form or any other action to be taken.
-Comments will be made on the appropriateness of individuals using physical intervention / sanctions and any subsequent action taken will be noted and signatures / dates against each entry will be made to confirm monitoring has taken place.
+All incidents, physical interventions and consequences are monitored on a monthly basis by the Care Leadership team.
+These monitoring systems are used to identify any patterns in incidents that would require a review of the homes' procedures, young persons' personal plan, young person's risk management form and individual support plan, or any other action to be taken.
+Comments will be made on the appropriateness of individuals using physical intervention / Consequences and any subsequent action taken will be noted and signatures / dates against each entry will be made to confirm monitoring has taken place.